Priyanka6054/Encryptix/README.md

 ## Conclusion
 The project successfully demonstrates the process of building a machine learning model to detect fraudulent credit card transactions, with a particular focus on handling imbalanced data.
 Future work could explore other advanced techniques and models to improve detection performance.

-## Usage
-To run this project, ensure you have the required libraries installed.
-You can install the dependencies using the following command: pip install pandas numpy scikit-learn matplotlib seaborn imbalanced-learn Run the Jupyter notebook to execute the code step-by-step.

-## Acknowledgements
-* The dataset is provided by Kaggle.